Osarseph: Story

 The story of Osarseph is known from two long quotations from the Aegyptiaca, a history of Egypt by the Egyptian historian Manetho, in Josephus's Against Apion.
 The first is Manetho's account of the expulsion of the Hyksos (the name is given by Manetho) and their settlement in Judea, where they found the city of Jerusalem.
-Josephus then draws the conclusion that Manetho's Hyksos were the Jews of the Exodus, although Manetho himself makes no such connection.
+Josephus then draws the conclusion that Manetho's Hyksos were the Israelites of the Exodus, although Manetho himself makes no such connection.

-The second, set some two hundred years later, tells the story of Osarseph.
+The second story is of Osarseph, set some two hundred years later.
 According to Josephus, Manetho described Osarseph as a tyrannical high priest of Osiris at Heliopolis.
 Pharaoh Amenophis had a desire to see the gods, but in order to do so he first had to cleanse Egypt of lepers and other polluted people, setting 80,000 of them to work in the stone quarries, and then confining them to Avaris, the former Hyksos capital in the Eastern Delta.
-There Osarseph became their leader and ordered them to give up the worship of the gods and eat the meat of the holy animals.
-The Osarsephites then invited the Hyksos back into Egypt, and together with their new allies drove Amenophis and his son Ramses into exile in Nubia and instituted a 13-year reign of religious oppression: towns and temples were devastated, the images of the gods destroyed, the sanctuaries turned into kitchens and the sacred animals roasted over fires, until eventually Amenophis and Rameses returned to expel the lepers and the Hyksos and restore the old Egyptian religion.
-Towards the end of the story Manetho reports that Osarseph took the name "Moses".
+There, Osarseph became their leader and ordered them to abandon worship of the gods and eat the meat of the holy animals.
+The Osarsephites then invited the Hyksos back into Egypt, and together with their new allies drove Amenophis and his son Ramses into exile in Nubia and instituted a 13-year reign of religious oppression: towns and temples were devastated, the images of the gods destroyed, and sanctuaries turned into kitchens where sacred animals were roasted over fires.
+Eventually, Amenophis and Rameses returned to expel the lepers and the Hyksos, and restore the old Egyptian religion.
+Towards the end of the story, Manetho reports Osarseph took the name "Moses".